CTSteven/StockLiteBoard/README.md

 ### Purpose and Idea

 This project is originally for practice purpose , in order to learn how to build web application in Python way after finished some Deep Learning courses with Jupyter Notebook.
 I found Vincent's blog about using python to build investment tool which could analyze and predict stock's reasonable price based on predicted future value.
 I am interest in investment.
-It's a good choice for practice project.

-After first version is finished by reference to Vincent's project ( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information  ) ,  I use this project to do more practices , change framework , redesign page content, and make this application appear a new style.
-You can go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app) and have a look.
+I start to work on 1st version , mainly reference to  Vincent's project.
+( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information. )

+Then I start to change the framework , redesign  UI , improve performance,  try to make the application looks like a real tool for investor.
+You can go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app) to try it out.

+This application implement very simplified model to predict expected stock price.
+1. Annual_growth
+   - npf.rate(4, 0 , - 1st_year_eps , 5th_year_eps ) , npf is numpy financial package
+2. PE Ratio
+   - yearly mean stock price /  EPS , and select minimum of recent 5 year
+3. EPS after 2 years later , Future EPS
+   - npf.fv( Annual_growth, 2 years , 0, 5th_year_eps)
+4. Future Value
+   -  Future EPS x PR Ratio
+5. Present Value
+   -  npf.pv( Dicount Rate , 2 years, 0, Future Value)
+6. Expected Reasonable Price Range , add on +/- margin rate
+   -  Present Value x ( 1  (+/-) Margin Rate )

-This application implement simple model to predict expected stock price.
-For example, annual growth of EPS is calculated by average 1st and 5th yeas' EPS.
-It's unreliable assumption.
-In demo site, you'll find most price prediction are different from real market behavior.
-This model alone is not enough.
-So, don't use this application in real market decision !
+If you try out at demo site, you'll find most price prediction are very different from real market behavior.
+These business rules are obviously not enough.

+~ ~ ~ So, don't use this application in real market decision ! ! ! ~ ~ ~

-Some experts have developed models to solve financial market challenges, like the true story in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X) , but no tech detail are covered in that book.
-Hope there are more direct resources to learn how to build such system.
+Some experts have developed models and software applications to solve financial market challenges , like the true story introduced in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X) , but no tech detail are covered in that book.
+It's a big vision many people study and work hard to approach to .

-Now, this application can show stock K chart, MACD, RSI ... , critical financial indicators, link to Yahoo financial , MarketWath web site, let you self study more information about the stock which you would like to invest in.

 ---
 ## Warning : ##